salmanm/babel-plugin-reexport/README.md

 #### Programatically

-Typically this is what you'd need to do to make sure that the path of the package you're trying to export is resolved by node.
+Typically this is what you'd need to do to make sure that the path of the package you're trying to export is resolved by node..

 ```js
 /* eslint-disable no-console */